Mercedes-Benz GLE: Development

-Initial release
+Launch

 Mercedes-Benz launched the first generation W163 series M-Class on 19 February 1997, in the United States for the 1998 model year, with sales beginning that September.
 It is a mid-sized body-on-frame SUV with seating for five, or seven with an optional third-row, seven-seat version.
 Access to the third-row was deemed problematic and the seats were not suitable for large adults.
-As the result, the seven seater ML-Class was discontinued after the 2005 model year and replaced by the larger GL-Class.
+As a result, the seven seater M-Class was discontinued after the 2005 model year and replaced by the larger GL-Class.

-The Mercedes-Benz M-Class (W163) was available with permanent 4Matic four-wheel drive, which routed torque to all four wheels through all open front, center, and rear differentials.
-The system used a two-speed dual range BorgWarner 4409 transfer case with reduction gearing, and Mercedes' new Four-wheel Electronic Traction System (4-ETS).
+The Mercedes-Benz M-Class (W163) was available with permanent 4Matic four-wheel drive, which routed torque to all four wheels through open front, center, and rear differentials.
+The system used a two-speed dual range BorgWarner 4409 transfer case with a planetary center differential that provides a 48% front/52% rear default torque split.
+The transfer case featured reduction gearing, and Mercedes' new Four-wheel Electronic Traction System (4-ETS).
 4-ETS simulated three differential locks on all three open differentials, via aggressively braking one or more spinning wheels.

 The M-Class was the first luxury SUV to feature electronic stability control, a system designed to detect loss of control and instantaneously intervene with selective braking to bring the vehicle back on its intended course.
-Furthermore, the M-Class boasted front- and side-impact airbags with advanced occupant detection for the front passenger seat, which helped earn the W163 the highest marks in insurance industry crash tests.
+Furthermore, the M-Class featured front- and side-impact airbags with advanced occupant detection for the front passenger seat, which helped earn the W163 the highest marks in insurance industry crash tests.